Ces-D/cobblepot/README.md

-  new-account    Add a new account edit-account   Edit an existing account list-accounts  List Accounts new-balance    Add a new balance entry edit-balance   Edit an existing balance entry list-balances  List balance entries of an account balance-sheet  Calculate current BalanceSheet. delta          Calculate Deltas of account metrics help           Print this message or the help of the given subcommand(s)
+  new-account    Add a new account edit-account   Edit an existing account list-accounts  List Accounts new-balance    Add an updated balance entry to an account edit-balance   Edit an existing balance entry list-balances  List balance entries of an account balance-sheet  Calculate a BalanceSheet deep-dive      Dive deep into account analytics help           Print this message or the help of the given subcommand(s)

 Options: